wgolab/WatCA/realtime/README.md

 # Real-time consistency analysis using WatCA

-**Instructions for EC2, Ubuntu 14.04 server, Cassandra 2.2.7, YCSB 0.10.0**
+**Instructions for EC2 and Azure, Ubuntu 14.04 server, Cassandra 2.2.7, YCSB 0.10.0**

 Step 0: SSH agent

-- Launch an ssh agent for passwordless authentication with EC2 hosts.
+- Launch an ssh agent for passwordless authentication with VMs.

 Step 1: Launch instances

-- Launch Ubuntu 14.04 (64-bit) instances in EC2 in one or more geographical regions.
+- Launch Ubuntu 14.04 (64-bit) instances in one or more geographical regions.
-- Use the default security group.
+- Use the default security group in EC2.

 Step 2: Prepare security group